-The 2013/14 year has seen the rebuilding of Council's Water & Sewerage team settling down with pleasing results.
+The 2014/15 year has seen the continuation rebuilding of Council's Water & Sewer team.
 The opportunity has arisen and been tailored to fully review Council's operation of these areas and as a result a review in the organisational structure.
-This review will see 2 teams (a reactive & proactive).
-One team will undertake repairs and the other enhancements and preventative maintenance.
+This review will see two (2) teams (a reactive & proactive).
+One (1) team will undertake repairs and the other enhancements and preventative maintenance.
+This system will require further review, especially in light of the changing of Water & Sewer Managers.